nagypet/spvitamin/README.md

 ```

 ## Releases

+### 1.7.2-RELEASE 2022-11-12
+- StackTracer improved: 1.) each StackTraceElement will be printed only once.
+2.) there is a toStringCompact() method, which prints even more compacted stack trace

 ### 1.7.1-RELEASE 2022-11-06
 - Further improvement of CancelableJobExecutor: handling of QUEUED job state. afterExecute() is only called for started jobs, therefor only RUNNING jobs are put into STOPPING state when cancelling a job.